No.15 2022/2023 - (UPDATED) Sanctions - The Price Cap on Russian Oil

 Members considering participating in Price Cap Scheme cargoes are recommended to read these documents.

-Under the US Price Cap Scheme, it will be lawful for US persons to transport and provide services for the transportation of Russian origin Crude oil to countries outside the EU / G7 coalition provided that the price paid for the oil is at or less than the Price Cap from the point at which the Crude Oil is sold by a Russian entity for maritime transport until the first landed sale after passing customs clearance in a jurisdiction other than the Russian Federation.
+Under the US Price Cap Scheme, it will be lawful for US persons to transport and provide services for the transportation of Russian origin Crude oil and Petroleum Products to countries outside the EU / G7 coalition provided that the price paid for the oil is at or less than the Price Cap from the point at which the Crude Oil or Petroleum Product is sold by a Russian entity for maritime transport until the first landed sale after passing customs clearance in a jurisdiction other than the Russian Federation.
+If, however, after clearing customs, the Russian oil or Russian Petroleum Products are taken back out on the water (i.e., using maritime transport) without being substantially transformed outside of the Russian Federation, the price cap still applies.

 Parties engaging in the Price Cap Scheme are also obliged to keep records of the transaction including written statements or evidence (“Attestations”) obtained from those with whom they contract that the price paid for the cargo complies with the Price Cap.
 Such records must then be kept for a period of five years.